bact/ai-stakeholders-ontology/competency-questions.md

 - Who is Oversight Authority? ++
 - Who are Associate Stakeholder? ++

 An AI model will be created by an AI Creator and will be deployed as a service by AI Operator for the AI User to use.
 A Data Provider provides training and testing data to AI Creator.

+**There can be a set of questions about roles each individual takes.
+In which that answer can be use to justify if one belongs to which type of stakeholders.**

 (+ ) OECD

 (++) D. Lewis, and PJ Wall, ‘The Role of Data Governance and Social Responsibility Standards in Ethical and Societal Considerations of Trustworthy AI’, 2019.

 (* ) From J. Richards, D. Piorkowski, M. Hind, S. Houde, and A. Mojsilović, ‘A Methodology for Creating AI FactSheets’, arXiv:2006.13796 [cs], Jun.
 2020, Accessed: Jul.
 01, 2020.
 [Online].
 Available: http://arxiv.org/abs/2006.13796.

+I. D. Raji et al., ‘Closing the AI Accountability Gap: Defining an End-to-End Framework for Internal Algorithmic Auditing’, arXiv:2001.00973 [cs], Jan.
+2020, Accessed: Feb.
+07, 2020.
+[Online].
+Available: http://arxiv.org/abs/2001.00973.

 ### Questions for Data Provider (provides data)